Interview

 Who are the Corporation's current enemies?

 — Our current enemies are international platforms or those interested in undermining democracy.
 I believe this is what is harming us the most.
-We are in a context of widespread disinformation, which has enemies of the democratic values we defend.
-They question the very purpose of public media, and also the promotion of the Catalan language.
+We are in a context of widespread disinformation, which has enemies of the democratic values we defend, and which question the very purpose of public media and the promotion of the Catalan language.
 We know there are actors who would like us to become irrelevant or disappear.
-We have a great challenge ahead of us: the integration of people coming from elsewhere.
+We have a great challenge ahead of us, which is the integration of people coming from elsewhere.
 Our enemies will be those who don't want this to happen: those who don't want more people in Catalonia who speak Catalan, who love the country and its values.
 And we often see this more outside of Catalonia, but it exists here as well.

-— Radio Televisión Española (RTVE) is the national broadcaster that is most closely copying our strategy.
+— Spanish public broadcaster RTVE is the national media outlet that is most closely copying our strategy.
 We are paying close attention to the decisions they are making because we are concerned about being the leading and most relevant media outlets in Catalonia.
-We will have to see how they enter areas where we have traditionally been the benchmark.
+We will have to see how they enter areas where we have considered ourselves the benchmark.
 For example, we want to continue being the leading media outlet for major sporting events because, ultimately, football is a tool that introduces people from outside Catalonia to the Catalan language.

 Buenafuente used to host a show on TV3 and has now moved to TVE.
 Marc Giró is also on TVE.
 Is there an opportunity to recruit talent from TV3?

-— We should ask the board members of the Spanish Radio and Television Corporation...
+— We would have to ask the board members of the Spanish Radio and Television Corporation...

 I ask you if you received it as a low blow.

 — I insist.
-We should ask the members of the governing board of Ràdio Televisió Espanyola why they decided to promote a brand that could cause confusion with the brand we are creating at TV3 and Catalunya Ràdio, which is 3Cat.
+We should ask the members of the governing board of Spanish Radio and Television (RTVE) why they decided to promote a brand that could cause confusion with the brand we are creating at TV3 and Catalunya Ràdio, which is 3Cat.
 It is clear to us that the 2Cat brand could cause confusion, and they are entering a territory where they contribute to misinformation.
 However, they are free to do as they see fit, even if they had told us that 2Cat would not be used.

 Relaunching Super3 was one of the top priorities of his term.
 After two years of spectacular growth, the linear channel's ratings have once again plummeted to record lows.
 The channel held a 14% share among viewers aged 4 to 12 in October 2023, and now it barely reaches 3.9%, ranking last among children's channels, while its rival Boing has climbed from 19.2% to 30.2%.
 What happened?

 — We have decided that Super3's strategy will be primarily focused on digital consumption, because that is where consumption happens, in addition to making a complementary commitment to experiences. in situ in theaters or other experiences, such as podcasts.
-In the digital environment, we have doubled consumption since the relaunch and between 10% and 13% in this last year.
-We are talking about 60 million plays and, therefore, we are satisfied.
+In the digital environment, we have doubled consumption since the relaunch and increased it by between 10% and 13% in the last year.
+We're talking about 60 million plays, and therefore, we are satisfied.

 Does this mean dropping the linear channel?